 The Autumn Equinox Festival is the first festival of the school year and celebrates the first day of Autumn - when day and night are perfectly balanced.
 This year our festival is a bit later than usual, on Saturday, 10/1.
 This equilibrium also represents the duality of light and darkness that exists within human beings.
-This festival honors the courage and strength in each of us, as we face this part of the year, of longer nights - a natural time of turning inward, reflection, and facing our own darkness.
+This festival honors the courage and strength in each of us, as we face this part of the year, of longer nights - a natural time of turning inward, reflecting, and facing our own darkness.
 This is traditionally pictured as the brave warrior in the act of subduing a dragon, which represents the dark side of human nature.
 For the younger children, this message is not overtly stated, but rather, this time of year is filled with stories and songs of the brave and true.
 The children learn that with great valor, dragons can be beaten.

 For our festival this year, the Grades students will perform a play for the community that depicts the story of George and his battle with the dragon.
 Finally, the children are invited to perform various challenges, testing their bravery and skill.
-This year's festival is on Saturday, October 1st.